Miracloon/pflotran-documentation/source/user_guide/cards/simulation/subsurface_flow_modes/hydrate_card.rst

 HENRYS_CONSTANT <string>
  Set function for Henry's constant for methane.
 Current default: Carroll and Mather, 1997.
 Current options: CRAMER

+SALINITY <float>
+ Set a constant salinity, which shifts the hydrate phase boundary and the freezing point of water.

+THERMAL_CONDUCTIVITY <string>
+ Set the thermal conductivity model.
+Default is a phase saturation weighted average.
+Current options: IGHCC2

 .. _hydrate-examples: